Pictures of the Future

 Artist collective Sans façon (Tristan Surtees & Charles Blanc) and Steve Gurysh have created Pictures of the Future, a multi-faceted public artwork consisting of a series of interwoven elements that reframes Riverview Park's existing elements, landscape, and history.

-The launch of this project is April 27, 2024, at the City of Pittsburgh's Arbor Day celebration in Riverview Park - see the flyer below for information on this event!
+The grand opening of Pictures of the Future was on April 27, 2024, at the City of Pittsburgh's Arbor Day celebration in Riverview Park.

 In The Artists' Words